thinkocapo/replay/README.md

 3. `sudo ./gor --input-raw :9000 --middleware "./middleware" --output-http http://localhost:9000/api/2/store`
 3. `python3 app.py` using ORIGINAL_DSN

+## TODO
+- once it all works, try using other sentry sdk's to produce events that get intercepted by flask/server.py

 ## Notes
 #### Sentry & buger's goreplay